meinharrd/meinharrd.github.com/46/index.md

 15 motorbike parking spots in front of the house, otherwise rice fields all around. be creative!

 **what to bring**<br />
-you are present enough. if you feel generous, do a little performance on stage or bring a small plant for my new garden.
+your presence is my present. if you feel extra generous, do a little performance on stage or bring a small plant for my new garden.

 **program**<br />
 3pm welcome, 5pm food, 6pm concert, 8pm kthxbye

 **vibe check**<br />
-mindful, sober, vegan, vegetarian, creative, calm, love
+mindful, sober, vegan, creative, calm, loving

 **see ya**<br />
 meinharrrrd